It's hard to imagine anyone better suited to covering the energy-investment waterfront than Robert Rapier.

 In all, Robert has spent more than a dozen years working on liquid fuels technologies.
 Along the way he's picked up five patents, including one for a breakthrough way to convert ethane into ethylene (U.S. Patent 7,074,977).

-Now, in addition to guiding readers to timely energy plays in Utility Forecaster, Robert travels the world evaluating startup energy companies for deep-pocketed investors.
+Now, in addition to guiding readers to timely investments in Utility Forecaster and Rapier's Income Accelerator, Robert travels the world evaluating startup energy companies for deep-pocketed investors.
 After grilling management and assessing the technology on-site, he makes a go/no-go investment decision.
 His wealthy private investors and hedge fund backers trust him to make the right choice for the same reason we do: his vast real-world experience in just about every facet of the energy industry.
 If Robert votes thumbs-up, millions of dollars flow into these cutting-edge outfits.

 Robert earned his master of science in chemical engineering and a bachelor of science in chemistry and mathematics (double major) at Texas A&M University.
 He tells us he was "this close" to finishing his Ph.D. before he decided he was having a lot more fun making money in energy stocks.